RoMcGill/Reel/README.md

 Join in on the fun and Create posts and give hints to other users so they can try tio guess where i am or have been.

-guess where other users are or have been using the information they supply.
+Guess where other users are or have been using the information they supply.

 ----
 ## Site Owner Goals